Krylov exponents and power spectra for maximal quantum chaos: an EFT approach: Simple shift-symmetric correlators and their Krylov exponents

 \section{Simple shift-symmetric correlators and their Krylov exponents}

 In this section, we focus on analysing four classes of correlation functions of the operator $\hat V(t)$ that solve the constraints discussed in \autoref{sec:shift_time_freq_C_phi} via their Lanczos coefficients to test the UOGH and the proposed inequality~\eqref{eq:conjecture}.
-The primary question we address here is whether the Lanczos coefficients are asymptotically linear, in line with the UOGH~\eqref{eq:bn_asympt}, and whether the bound~\eqref{eq:conjecture} is satisfied, which, in the EFT, since the Lyapunov exponent is maximal, requires $\lambda_K = 2\pi T$.
+The primary question we address here is whether the Lanczos coefficients are asymptotically linear, in line with the UOGH~\eqref{eq:bn_asympt}, and whether the shift symmetry constraints ensure that the Krylov exponent is maximal $\lambda_K = 2\pi T$.